 You need bigger and better antennas, equipment and knowledge to get into HF.
 I bring it up as something to look forward to if you choose to keep going down the path into radio.
 In a connected online world, it’s mind-blowing how far you can communicate using old-school ideas and using only your equipment that relies on ZERO outside services to function.
 Think about it – you can talk to Australia from California with nothing but a radio and a long piece of wire as an antenna between you and the other person!

-Are you interested in obtaining a license?
-Ham Radio Prep offers easy-to-understand courses to help prepare you for your amateur radio license exam.
+To obtain your first license, Ham Radio Prep offers very easy-to-understand courses to help prepare you for your amateur radio license exam.

 What’s pretty cool about this program is that Ham Radio Prep guarantees you will pass your exam on the first try.
 If not, they will refund your money and pay your exam fee, provided you put in the effort.